bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/19-Esther.md

 ^12^ Haman also said, “Yes, Esther the queen let no man come in with the king to the banquet that she had prepared but myself; and tomorrow I am also invited by her together with the king. ^13^ Yet all this avails me nothing, so long as I see Mordecai the Jew sitting at the king’s gate.”

-^14^ Then Zeresh his wife and all his friends said to him, “Let a gallows be made fifty cubits^^ high, and in the morning speak to the king about hanging Mordecai on it.
+^14^ Then Zeresh his wife and all his friends said to him, “Let a gallows be made fifty cubits^a^ high, and in the morning speak to the king about hanging Mordecai on it.
 Then go in merrily with the king to the banquet.”
 This pleased Haman, so he had the gallows made.
-^[5:14 A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimetres.]
+^a^[**5:14** A cubit is the length from the tip of the middle finger to the elbow on a man’s arm, or about 18 inches or 46 centimetres.]

 # 6
 ^1^ On that night, the king couldn’t sleep.
 He commanded the book of records of the chronicles to be brought, and they were read to the king. ^2^ It was found written that Mordecai had told of Bigthana and Teresh, two of the king’s eunuchs, who were doorkeepers, who had tried to lay hands on the King Ahasuerus. ^3^ The king said, “What honour and dignity has been given to Mordecai for this?”